jigglycrumb/react-workshop/slides/slides.md

     brew install node
   ```

-- VS Code - install it with
+- VSCode - install it with
   ```bash
     brew install visual-studio-code
   ```

+- Clone or download the [workshop repository](https://github.com/jigglycrumb/react-workshop)
+  It contains these slides and all the workshop exercise files

 ---

 ## Let's get started!

-First we will bootstrap a fresh react app to see what it contains:
+First we will bootstrap a fresh React app to see what it contains:

-- create a new folder for the workshop projects
+- Open a folder where you want the new app to be created
-- change to that folder
   ```
     cd my-folder
   ```
-- bootstrap the playground app
+- Bootstrap the playground app.
+  This will create a new folder __playground-app__ inside your current folder.
   ```bash
     npx create-react-app playground-app
   ```
-- jump into the app folder
+- Jump into the new app folder
   ```bash
     cd playground-app
   ```
-- run the app
+- Run the app
   ```bash
     npm start
   ```